mmartinezluis/jquery-draggable/README.md

 cd jquery-draggable
 ```
 * Open a server to run the app.
 In VSCode, this can be done by clicking on the "Go Live" button located at the bottom right.
-* Play dragging and ropping with the item blocks
+* Play dragging and dropping with the item blocks